Iron Series: Endurosurf

-Description: A 40-minute Iron race over an M-Shaped or traditional course.
+Endurosurf is a 40-minute Iron race over an M-Shaped or traditional course.
 Each of the disciplines of swim, board, ski will be completed two or three times, with competitors taking on the surf break again and again.

 Super Sprint

-Description: Three separate, 10-minute races with 5-minutes rest between each race.
+The Super Sprint involves three separate, 10-minute races with 5-minutes rest between each race.
 Equal points are allocated for races 1 and 2 with double points being awarded for the final race.

 The Specialist

-Description: Four separate races, one for each discipline of swim, board, ski and run.
+The Specialist is four separate races, one for each discipline of swim, board, ski and run.
 There will be a 5-minute countdown between each race.
 At the conclusion of the four separate races, the final race will be conducted with a staggered start commencing from the finish arch.
 The athlete ranked 1st after the four Specialist races will start on ‘GO,’ with the remaining athletes then starting 2-seconds apart in sequential order in accordance to their ranking.

-Eliminator (aka Survival)
+Eliminator

-Description: Three separate, 10-12 minute long Iron races where the last five to six finishers of each race are eliminated, leaving six to eight competitors to start the final race.
+The Eliminator event, also known as the "Survival" event, involves three separate, 10-12 minute long Iron races where the last five to six finishers of each race are eliminated, leaving six to eight competitors to start the final race.

 WaveCross

-A 12-minute traditional iron-man race is held.
+WaveCross is a 12-minute traditional iron-man race is held.
 The fastest 16 competitors qualify for the quarter-final stage.

 The quarter-finals feature four groups of four competitors each, the discipline order is swim-board-ski, and the top two from each group qualify for the semi-finals.

 The semi-finals feature two groups of four competitors each, the discipline order is board-ski-swim, and the top two from each group qualify for the final.

 The final features four competitors, and the discipline order is ski-swim-board.

 The format is based on the traditional course however single buoys may be utilised.

 In the event that the WaveCross format cannot be run due to weather or surf conditions, SLSA will advise of an alternative format.